-- (iii) either (A) it is not, it is not acting on behalf of, and for so long as it holds a Note (or any interest therein), it will not be (i) an "employee benefit plan" (as defined in Section 3(3) of the U.S. Employee Retirement Income Security Act of 1974, as amended ("ERISA")) that is subject to Title I of ERISA, (ii) an individual retirement account "Keogh" plan or other "plan" (as defined in Section 4975(e)(1) of the U.S. Internal Revenue Code of 1986, as amended (the "Code")) that is subject to Section 4975 of the Code (iii) a person or entity whose underlying assets include, or are deemed to include "plan assets" by reason of any such employee benefit plan's or plan's or arrangement's investment therein under the U.S. Department of Labor regulation at 29 C.F.R. § 2510.3-101, as modified by Section 3(42) of ERISA, or otherwise for purposes of Title I of ERISA or Section 4975 of the Code (the foregoing (i)-(iii), "Plans") or (iv) a plan maintained outside of the United States primarily for the benefit of persons substantially all of whom are nonresident aliens, "governmental plan" (as defined in Section 3(32) of ERISA), "church plan" (as defined in Section 3(33) of ERISA) that has made no election under Section 410(d) of the Code or non-U.S. plan (as described in Section 4(b)(4) of ERISA) (collectively, "Non-ERISA Arrangements") that is not subject to the fiduciary responsibility and prohibited transaction provisions of Title I of ERISA or Section 4975 of the Code and that is subject to other U.S. federal, state, local or non-U.S. law or regulation that contains one or more provisions that are substantially similar to the foregoing provisions of ERISA or the Code ("Similar Law"), or (B) its acquisition, holding and subsequent disposition of such a Note (or an interest therein) will not constitute or result in a nonexempt prohibited transaction under Section 406 of ERISA or Section 4975 of the Code or a violation of any applicable Similar Law; - (iv) if it is a Plan, (A) none of the Issuer, the Arranger, any Dealer, any Stabilising Manager, the Calculation Agent or any of their respective affiliates (each, a "Transaction Party") has provided any investment recommendation or investment advice to it, or any fiduciary or other person investing on behalf of it (a "Plan Fiduciary"), on which either it or the Plan Fiduciary has relied in connection with the decision to acquire such Note, (B) the Transaction Parties and their affiliates are not otherwise acting as a fiduciary, as defined in Section 3(21) of ERISA or Section 4975(e)(3) of the Code, to it or the Plan Fiduciary in connection with its acquisition of such Note, and (C) the Plan Fiduciary is exercising its own independent judgment in evaluating the transaction;

-- (v) neither this discussion nor anything in this Base Prospectus is or is intended to be investment advice directed at any purchaser or holder that is using plan assets of a Plan or Non-ERISA Arrangement, or at such purchasers or holders generally; and - (vi) it understands that the Issuer, the Registrars, the Dealers and their affiliates, and others will rely upon the truth and accuracy of the foregoing acknowledgements, representations and agreements and agrees that if any of such acknowledgements, representations or agreements made by it are no longer accurate, it shall promptly notify the Issuer.
+- (iii) either (A) it is not, it is not acting on behalf of, and for so long as it holds a Note (or any interest therein), it will not be (i) an "employee benefit plan" (as defined in Section 3(3) of the U.S. Employee Retirement Income Security Act of 1974, as amended ("ERISA")) that is subject to Title I of ERISA, (ii) an individual retirement account, health savings account, "Keogh" plan or other "plan" (as defined in Section 4975(e)(1) of the U.S. Internal Revenue Code of 1986, as amended (the "Code")) that is subject to Section 4975 of the Code (iii) a person or entity whose underlying assets include, or are deemed to include "plan assets" by reason of any such employee benefit plan's or plan's or arrangement's investment therein under the U.S. Department of Labor regulation at 29 C.F.R. § 2510.3-101, as modified by Section 3(42) of ERISA, or otherwise for purposes of Title I of ERISA or Section 4975 of the Code (the foregoing (i)-(iii), "Plans") or (iv) a plan maintained outside of the United States primarily for the benefit of persons substantially all of whom are non-resident aliens, "governmental plan" (as defined in Section 3(32) of ERISA) or "church plan" (as defined in Section 3(33) of ERISA) that has made no election under Section 410(d) of the Code (collectively, "Non-ERISA Arrangements") that is subject to other U.S. federal, state, local or non-U.S. law or regulation that contains one or more provisions that are substantially similar to the foregoing provisions of ERISA or the Code ("Similar Law"), or (B) its acquisition, holding and subsequent disposition of such a Note (or an interest therein) will not constitute or result in a non-exempt prohibited transaction under Section 406 of ERISA or Section 4975 of the Code or a violation of any applicable Similar Law; - (iv) if it is a Plan, (A) none of the Issuer, the Arranger, any Dealer, any Stabilising Manager, the Calculation Agent or any of their respective affiliates (each, a "Transaction Party") has provided any investment recommendation or investment advice to it, or any fiduciary or other person investing on behalf of it (a "Plan Fiduciary"), on which either it or the Plan Fiduciary has relied in connection with the decision to acquire such a Note, (B) the Transaction Parties and their affiliates are not otherwise acting as a fiduciary, as defined in Section 3(21) of ERISA or Section 4975(e)(3) of the Code, to it or the Plan Fiduciary in connection with its acquisition of such a Note, and (C) the Plan Fiduciary is exercising its own independent judgment in evaluating the transaction; - (v) neither this discussion nor anything in this Base Prospectus is or is intended to be investment advice directed at any purchaser or holder that is using plan assets of a Plan or Non-ERISA Arrangement, or at such purchasers or holders generally; and - (vi) it understands that the Issuer, the Registrars, the Dealers and their affiliates, and others will rely upon the truth and accuracy of the foregoing acknowledgements, representations and agreements and agrees that if any of such acknowledgements, representations or agreements made by it are no longer accurate, it shall promptly notify the Issuer.